starfish01/logit/README.md

 Helpful application for logging time

 TODO
-- Edit list mobile CSS
-- Add add activity functionality
+- Add add activity functionality route
 - Add Tagging DB (Tag name, id, user id) User can have many, Activity can have one tag
+- Add tagging functionality to group